malik991/portfolio-nodejs-nextjs/README.md

 # Portfolio Website

 This is a portfolio website built with Next.js and Tailwind CSS.
-It showcases your skills, projects, and achievements in an elegant and responsive design.
+It showcases your skills, projects, and achievements in an elegant and responsive design. i have added how to provide you cv. and wiht the help of material ui added dialog to preview the images

 ## Installation